-- College of Liberal Arts (p.
-42) - Metropolitan College of Professional Studies (p.
-93) - · School of Social Work (p.
-108) - Metropolitan College of Professional Studies Evening and Online Program (p.
-120) - College of Science, Technology, Engineering, and Mathematics (STEM) (p.
-122) - University College (p.
-146)
+- · College of Business and Professional Studies (p.
+88) - College of Liberal Arts (p.
+43) - College of Science, Technology, Engineering, and Mathematics (STEM) (p.
+60) - University College (p.
+86)

-College of Arts and Letters
+College of Liberal Arts

-The College of Arts and Letters serves the University in five basic areas: basic communication skills, general liberal education foundation for all students, and professional preparation in selected major fields within the College, pre-professional education, and cultural enrichment.
+The College of Liberal Arts serves the University in five basic areas: basic communication skills, general liberal education foundation for all students, and professional preparation in selected major fields within the College, pre-professional education, and cultural enrichment.
 The College plays a large part in fulfilling the University's mission of the "development of self-confidence, to the understanding of one's heritage as well as an awareness of the cultures of others."
 The College also strives to produce graduates who are able to communicate effectively, think critically, learn independently, and demonstrate competence in their chosen fields.